gancedo/tidydata/codebook.md

 activity | Activity performed by the subject during the experiment. | walking, walking.up, walking.down, sitting, standing, laying

 The third column can be any of the variables below, while the value corrresponds to the mean of all the measurements for the variable, grouped by subject and activity.
-The range of the values is always [-1,1].
+The measurements in the original dataset were normalized and bounded within [-1,1] so the range of the value here is always [-1,1] with no units.

 Variable	|	Description
 ------------	|	------------